atrn/ici/CPLUSPLUS.md

 was termed _old names_.
 Prefixes were  added so ICI worked more nicely as a C  library embedded within applications but  C++ namespaces allow us to revert this.
 The code is easier to read as a result.

-## No RAII.
-Yet.

-There are a  number of things in the interpreter  that could be better expresed using small RAII classes.
-This has not been done.

 # Major Changes